Printed on: . Please go to http://policy.umn.edu for the most current version of the Policy or related document.

 On receipt of a jurisdictional challenge, the Director will ask both parties to present their views on jurisdiction.
 The Director then will make a written determination whether the petition meets the jurisdictional requirements for the formal process.

 Either party may object to the Director’s determination by notifying the Director in writing within two weeks of the party's receipt of the determination.
-The Office for Conflict Resolution will forward the Director’s decision to the Senior Vice President for Academic Affairs who may accept, modify, or reject it in accord with the procedures for the Senior Vice President’s review of panel decisions.
+The Office for Conflict Resolution will forward the Director’s decision to the Senior Vice President for Academic Affairs and Provost who may accept, modify, or reject it in accord with the procedures for the Senior Vice President’s review of panel decisions.